olssongerthel/Kalabalik/README.md

 ## Updating entities

 Updating an entity is risky since we're dealing with direct database access.
-If an endpooint supports PUT, then use it carefully. *Extra* fields might be easy and risk free to update, but keep in mind that there might be a lot of things going around when for example an order is saved in FDT Avance - stuff that is not taken into account for in this API.
+If an endpoint supports PUT, then use it carefully. *Extra* fields might be easy and risk free to update, but keep in mind that there might be a lot of things going around when for example an order is saved in FDT Avance - stuff that is not taken into account for in this API.

 To update an entity, submit the changes in JSON format as request body, i.e: